hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ### Unit Tests
 One of the components that can be unit-tested is native support.
 SPI loading and failing.
 JNI wrapping.
-Limitations: native-support-library tests must be executed in different environments to provide comprehensive code validation.
+Limitations: nativesupport-library tests must be executed in different environments to provide comprehensive code validation.

 ### Performance Testing
 JMH benchmarks should be provided for signature generation and aggregation.